-Seed cycling is based on the idea that consuming certain seeds at different times of the month can help regulate and restore your menstrual cycle.
-It may sound bizarre but holistic practitioners and naturopaths are swearing by this practice, especially when it comes to amenorrhea.
+Seed cycling is an amazing old- school practice based on the idea that consuming certain seeds at different times of the month can help regulate and restore your periods and fertility.
+It might sound bizarre but holistic practitioners and naturopaths are swearing by this method, especially when it comes to amenorrhea.

 …So how does it work?

-The luteal phase begins after ovulation and requires a rise in progesterone in order to sustain the uterine lining.
 Typically this is from day 15- 28 of the menstrual cycle, however it will depend on how long your cycle is.
-Short luteal phases indicate that there is not enough progesterone in the body, which can lead to fertility issues as the egg can fail to implant.
+Short luteal phases can indicate low progesterone levels, which can lead to fertility issues as the egg can fail to implant.

 Be patient!
-It can take 3-4 cycles for hormones to balance out so if you’re going to try this method, ensure you give it some time to work.
-Additionally, ensure that you use organic, raw and freshly ground seeds throughout the process.
-If you buy ready -ground seeds, they can oxidise and you can loose the benefits.
-Store seeds in the fridge for optimal freshness too.
+It can take 3-4 cycles for hormones to balance out so if you’re going to try this method, give it some time to work.

 Also, try and use organic, raw and freshly ground seeds.
 If you buy ready -ground seeds, they can go a bit yucky and you can loose the benefits.

 Store everything in the fridge for optimal freshness too!